spatie/laravel-tags/README.md

 //retrieve models that have all of the given tags NewsItem::withAllTags(['first tag', 'second tag'])->get();

+//retrieve models that have all of the given tags with a specific locale NewsItem::withAllTags(['first tag', 'second tag'], 'topics', 'fr')->get();

 //translating a tag
 $tag = Tag::findOrCreate('my tag');
 $tag->setTranslation('name', 'fr', 'mon tag');